Table of Contents

 - Statokinetic reflexes, like physiological nystagmus and the elevation-induced labyrinthine tonic reflex, are reflexes that are triggered by movement and ensure that the balance is maintained.

 - Reflexes coordinating food intake are: the sucking reflex, salivary reflex, chewing and swallowing reflex.

 - Defensive reflexes include the corneal reflex and the cough reflex.

 Cerebellum and Motor Control

 The cerebellum receives information from the labyrinth, spinal cord, and the idea of the movement from the motor cortex.
 Its efferent nerve pathways go from the brain stem via the thalamus to the motor cortex.
 Its anatomical structure of cortex and marrow with nuclei resembles the structure of the cerebrum.

 All pathways coming from the cerebellum go through the nuclei of the cerebellum (= fastigial, interposed and dentate nuclei).
-The cortex of the cerebellum contains in its three layers different neurons, which are afferently provided either by climbing fibers from the olive or by the mossy fibers from other areas.
+The cortex of the cerebellum contains different neurons in its three layers that are afferently formed either by climbing fibers from the olive or the mossy fibers from other areas.